vyperlang/vyper/docs/installing-vyper.rst

 .. note::

     The easiest way to experiment with the language is to use the `Remix online compiler <https://remix.ethereum.org>`_.
+    (Activate the vyper-remix plugin in the Plugin manager.)

 Docker
 ******